capsule5000/TSXduino-MEGA/README.md

 6- It also has a second on / off selector to activate the output amplifier to the computer.

+7- It has 6 buttons (up, down, play, stop, root and del) to navigate through the menus of the maxduino version MEGA

-7- TSXDuino has two potentiometers that regulate the output audio and speaker audio separately.
+8- TSXDuino has two potentiometers that regulate the output audio and speaker audio separately.

  # Images